SimonCarlson/thesis/notes/logbook.md

+1/3-19:
+Added paragraph on sustainability
+Sent a mail to Shahid asking for his thoughts on my profile chapter Looking for resources that can help development.
+Found a CBOR library and a COSE library, the latter depending on the former.
+The COSE implementation uses either openssl or MbedTLS, I guess openssl is too large and that one of the two must be present on the device.
+Libcoap can be used to make a server if I don't use native Contiki code, maybe that is easier?
+I just want to go and squat
+Looking at the CoAP examples in Contiki, seems fine to make both server and device implementation in it.
+Only uncertain part is how to send large payloads, cannot seem to get block transfers to work
+The chunks example seems like a good start for a resource handler for the server Maybe I should start with manifest generator, then when I have an example manifest try to send it without COSE, then send with COSE, then move on to device update handler?

 28/2-19:
 I've felt motivated the past week or so but now it's dwindling again.
 Strange how motivation seems to come and go.
 Is motivation the lack of hardship?
 Profile chapter feels done, I really don't know what else to put in it outside its current state